arjunjauhari/crowdfundingML-kaggle/documentation/report.md

     and whether it was successful.
 There are a few projects that were successful even with a single donor.

-Method 4 - Random projection on graph + Spectral clustering {#method-4---random-projection-on-graph-spectral-clustering .unnumbered}
+Method 4 - Random projection on graph + Spectral clustering
 -----------------------------------------------------------

 We cleaned the graph by removing all the donors who did not make any